 It doesn’t matter if you’re born with amazing skills and you’re the smartest on the planet because talent is overrated.
 There are other things more important that you should take into consideration if you really care about how well you develop yourself as a valuable individual.

 The thing is, people will always try to kill your talent for various reasons.
 Maybe they don’t understand what you do.
-Maybe they are envy and don’t want to see you doing well.
+Maybe they are envious and don’t want to see you doing well.
 Maybe they simply don’t like what you are doing.

 As I said, various reasons.